banbox/bandoc/bot/en/bot_usage.md

 Convert the csv format ticks of the Chinese futures market and then output a csv format file.

 **banbot.o tick to_kline**
-Aggregate the tick files of the Chinese futures market into 1m period K-line csv format files.
+Aggregate the tick files of the Chinese futures market into 1m period candle csv format files.

 ```text
 banbot tick: